data301-2020-winter1/course-project-group_6020/ResearchQuestionAnalysis.md

 ## Observation on the 1st graph:

-*This graph shows that higher the temprature, more casual users appear, however, temperature betweem 0.4-0.8 there are number of casual users are appearing*
+*-This graph shows that higher the temprature, more casual users appear, however, temperature betweem 0.4-0.8 there are number of more casual users are appearing*
+*-Between 0-1000 almost equal amount of destribution among different temperatures*

 ![](https://github.com/data301-2020-winter1/course-project-group_6020/blob/main/image/GraphImages/MarlaGraph2.png)